 The United Methodist Church has more formal educational institutions than any other Protestant denomination.
-UM-related institutions of higher education emphasize learning that incorporates a concern for the global community and a rigorous examination of the beliefs and values that students use to interpret their lives.
+UM-related higher education institutions emphasize learning that incorporates a concern for the global community and a rigorous examination of the beliefs and values that students use to interpret their lives.

 - respect and honor the religious practice of their students faculty and staff; students and employees are free to share (or not to share) how their religious beliefs and experiences relate to their lives